 Should core banking care...

 When designing the banking architecture, it is important to develop a vision of the way business logic is built into the landscape.
 Both choreography and orchestration are highly decoupled.
 There are benefits and downsides to both.
 Choreography is a bit faster at the implementation stage, but the orchestration is faster and more reliable when finding the cause of issues.
-But orchestration is the more robust way and offers more control.
+Orchestration is the more robust way that offers more control.